ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 - But if they are, they could accelerate research or just improve a few processes to make life less tedious. :)

 Note:
-- Objectives: Understand what notebooks are capable of.
+- Objective: Understand what notebooks are capable of.
 - Activity: How could you see a notebook being useful to researchers?

 ---